ragrahari/neworderpermit/README.md

 The process binds the reference-id recieved from its parent process (NewOrder) and builds a permit request requesting the government-mock-service to add an entry in the database for the reference-id.
 The process splits the token of execution using a parallel gateway so the electrical and structural permit approvals can execute in parallel.
 The execution waits until the government permits are either approved/denied.

 A 5-seconds timer keeps the permit requests waiting until their statuses are decided.
-The permit is approved only if both electrical and structural permits approved.
-If the process is denied (at least one process was denied) then a compensation event is triggered that rescinds the permits status in the database.
+The permit is approved only if both electrical and structural permits are approved.
+If the process is denied (at least one process was denied) then a compensation event is triggered that rescinds the permit's electrical and structural statuses in the database.

 Following is the process diagram for GovernmentPermit process:
 ![final-solarvillageproj governmentpermit](https://user-images.githubusercontent.com/20824893/37574768-421e77c2-2af1-11e8-9e56-95c5412f3312.png)